From synaptic interactions to collective dynamics in random neuronal networks models: critical role of eigenvectors and transient behavior: Non-normality in the Rajan-Abbott model

 Since $\braket{m}{u}=0$, $\bra{m}$ has a decomposition into the left eigenvectors of $W$, except for $\bra{L_1}$, thus $\bra{m}=\sum_{j=2}^{N}\bra{L_j}\alpha_j$ with $\alpha_{j}=\braket{m}{R_j}$.
 Hence, the total synaptic strength matrix is decomposed as

 We constructed explicitly the eigenvectors of the synaptic strength matrix.
 The left eigenvectors are not altered when $M$ is taken into consideration due to the E/I balance.
 The bi-orthogonality condition $\braket{L_i}{R_j}=\delta_{ij}$ leaves freedom of rescaling each pair of eigenvectors by a non-zero complex number $\ket{R_j}\to c_j\ket{R_j}$ and $\bra{L_j}\to\bra{L_j} c_j^{-1}$.
 These transformations allow us to set the length of left eigenvectors $\braket{L_j}{L_j}=1$.
-The diagonal elements of the new overlap matrix now read
+The diagonal elements of the overlap matrix in the presence of the matrix $M$ and E/I balance read

-where we have used $\braket{u}{u}=N$.
-In the large $N$ limit the last term will dominate.
+where we have used $\braket{u}{u}=N$ and denoted $O_{jj}$ the overlap matrix in the absence of deterministic weights $M$.
+Note that $O_{jj}$ also grows linearly with $N$.
 This shows that the condition numbers grow with the size of a matrix and the effect of the matrix of averages is stronger for eigenvalues close to the origin.

 Analogous reasoning for the full overlap matrix leads to the conclusion that all its elements $O_{ij}$ for $i,j\geq 2$ are affected by the E/I balance and the deterministic matrix.
 The dominant term in large $N$ is given by